sousu1/Contrails/CONFIG.md

 > Safe mode limits the total number of API calls coming from Cloudflare.
 >
-> Set to `false` if you have higher limits via a paid Cloudflare plan.
+> Set to `true` if you have higher limits via a paid Cloudflare plan.

 true